OCLC-Developer-Network/wclibhours/docs/libraryHoursEpic.md

 When I go to the library hours page
 Then I see a section for special hours
 And the section for special hours contains:
-- an h2 heading "Breaks & "
+- an h2 heading "Breaks & Holiday"
 - a p element for each time period with special hours
 - the label for the special hours time period
 - the open and closing times for that period or